lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ```console
 wsl --shutdown
 ```
 A popup window will then ask you to restart `wsl`.
 This often fixes it.
+After restarting wsl, you can restart docker desktop.

 Enjoy!